5 celebrity weddings which cost millions

 But as things slowly return to normal, the nuptials of the rich and famous are once again becoming extravagant affairs.

-And on April 9, actress Nicola Peltz wed chef Brooklyn Beckham, eldest son of Victoria and David Beckham, in a million-dollar wedding on her family's estate in Florida.
+And last Saturday, actress Nicola Peltz wed chef Brooklyn Beckham, eldest son of Victoria and David Beckham, in a million-dollar wedding on her family's estate in Florida.

 Everyone loves a wedding and every detail - from the gorgeous gowns to the stunning venues - is scrutinised.

-With price tags which are out of reach of mere mortals, celebrity weddings are pure escapism, offering a fairy-tale happily-ever-after and much gossip fodder.
+With price tags that are out of reach of mere mortals, celebrity weddings are pure escapism, offering a fairy-tale happily-ever-after and much gossip fodder.

 One of the most hotly anticipated celebrity weddings in 2017, the nuptials of K-drama couple Song Hye-kyo, 40, and Song Joong-ki, 36, was attended by stars such as Chinese actress Zhang Ziyi and South Korean actors Choi Ji-woo, Park Bo-gum and Yoo Ah-in.